prmadev/prma/content/posts/guilty_pleasures.md

 > It is better to be a human being dissatisfied than a pig satisfied; better to be Socrates dissatisfied than a fool satisfied.

 He argued that the quality of pleasures is much more important than their quantity.
-Listening to {{<pers `Bach`>}}, even if it brings little joy to someone, would always trump the manic joy of attending a [Britney Spears](/person/britney_spears) concert.
+Listening to [Bach](/person/bach), even if it brings little joy to someone, would always trump the manic joy of attending a [Britney Spears](/person/britney_spears) concert.

 However, as it happens, I am not a Millian.
 I find that argument bogus.
 I don’t feel any shame about listening to the cheesiest ’80s music and then complimenting that with {{<pers `Mozart`>}}’s Requiem.